doums/floaterm.nvim/README.md

   bg_color = nil, -- as hex color string eg. #212121
   -- Border highlight group, default FloatBorder border_hl = nil,
+  -- `on_exit` a optional function to call when the terminal's job -- exits.
+It will receive the job ID and exit code as argument.
 }
 ```